marioqx/TradfriDiscolight/README.md

 # Acknowledgements

-This program builds on CSharpTradfri-library from [tomidix](https://github.com/tomidix/CSharpTradFriLibrary) [NAudio](https://github.com/naudio/NAudio").
+This program builds on CSharpTradfri-library from [tomidix](https://github.com/tomidix/CSharpTradFriLibrary) and [NAudio](https://github.com/naudio/NAudio").